Abu-xz/UrbanGents/to-dol-list.md

 Product Management: []
 Create the product management page
-Implement add, edit, and soft delete functionality for products.
+Implement add, block, edit, and soft delete functionality for products.
 Ensure the products have a minimum of 3 images and handle image uploads.

 Single Sign-On (Google/Facebook): []